 Scores in bold reflect score values after the adjustment score is applied.
-1Each variant score is adjusted (+5) if high conservation at the genomic level is observed (phastCons cutoff >0.95).
-2Missense scores are adjusted (+5) for each deleterious prediction (SIFT and/or PPH2).
+1/Each variant score is adjusted (+5) if high conservation at the genomic level is observed (phastCons cutoff >0.95).
+2/Missense scores are adjusted (+5) for each deleterious prediction (SIFT and/or PPH2).

-Variant Category Option name VaRank Score Definitions Known mutation S_Known 110 Known mutation as annotated by HGMD and/or dbSNP (rsClinicalSignificance="pathogenic/probable-pathogenic") Nonsense S_Nonsense 1 100, 105 A single-base substitution in DNA resulting in a STOP codon (TGA, TAA or TAG).
+Variant Category Option name VaRank Score Definitions Known mutation S_Known 110 Known mutation as annotated by HGMD and/or dbSNP (rsClinicalSignificance="pathogenic/likely pathogenic") Nonsense S_Nonsense 1 100, 105 A single-base substitution in DNA resulting in a STOP codon (TGA, TAA or TAG).
 Frameshift S_Fs 100 Exonic insertion/deletion of a non-multiple of 3bp resulting often in a premature stop in the reading frame of the gene.
 Essential splice site S_EssentialSplice 1 90, 95 Variation in one of the canonical splice sites resulting in a significant effect on splicing.
 Start loss S_StartLoss 1 80, 85 Variation leading to the loss of the initiation codon (Met).
 Stop loss S_StopLoss 1 80, 85 Variation leading to the loss of the STOP codon.
-Intron-exon boundary S_CloseSplice 1 70, 75 Variation outside of the canonical splice sites (donor site is -3 to +6, acceptor site is -12 to +2).
+Intron-exon boundary S_CloseSplice 1 70, 75 Variation outside of the canonical/essential splice sites (donor site is -3 to -1 , $+3$ to $+6$, acceptor site is -12 to $+2$).
 Missense S_Missense ^{1,2} 50, 55, 60, 65 A single-base substitution in DNA not resulting in a change in the amino acid.
-Indel in-frame S_Inframe 40 Exonic insertion/deletion of a multiple of 3bp.
+Local Splice Effect S_LSEstrong S_LSEweak 40 35 LocalSpliceEffect field is used to score splice site creation (40, based on New Donor Site, New Acceptor Site), strong splice site activation (40, based Cryptic Donor Strongly Activated, Cryptic Acceptor Strongly Activated) or weak splice site activation (35, based on Cryptic Donor Weakly Activated, Cryptic Acceptor Weakly Activated).
+Indel in-frame S_Inframe 30 Exonic insertion/deletion of a multiple of 3bp.
 Deep intron-exon boundary S_DeepSplice 1 25, 30 Intronic variation resulting in a significant effect on splicing.
-Synonymous coding S_Synonymous 1 10, 15 A single-base substitution in DNA not resulting in a change in the amino acid.
+Synonymouscoding S_Synonymous 1 10, 15 A single-base substitution in DNA not resulting in a change in the amino acid.